The United States has announced new tariffs on imports from Australia and trade partners globally.

 Digital technologies

-Key sub-sectors include Fintech, Sportstech, Edtech, Cybersecurity, plus the application of technologies such as robotics, digitalisation, blockchain and AI across industrial value chains.
+Key sub-sectors include Cybersecurity, Sportstech, Fintech and Edtech plus the application of technologies such as robotics, digitalisation, blockchain and AI across industrial value chains.

 Engaging with social media influencers is increasingly important to succeed in selling online in the U.S., and due to the sheer size of the market, companies should be aware that high volumes of products can be demanded by suppliers and distributors.